 All you need is a one-pound boneless pork loin (sometimes they are sold pre-packaged in two pound bags; just freeze the extra pound), a knife, and some pantry staples.

 I like to make this in my non-stick pan, so the maple syrup doesn’t turn my cast iron into a sticky mess.
+If you need one, you can order it from Amazon from the link below.

-You’ll want to use REAL maple syrup for this recipe, not the maple-flavored-corn-syrup stuff that you may or may not be pouring on your pancakes.
+To make this sauce for pork tenderloin, you’ll want to use REAL maple syrup for this recipe, not the maple-flavored-corn-syrup stuff that you may or may not be pouring on your pancakes.
 No judgments here!

 Other than REAL maple syrup, you’ll need some salt, pepper, balsamic vinegar, and dijon mustard.